Good to know

 Can I have access to the Spa outdoor lounge if I am not receiving any treatments from the Spa?

 We allow all guests to have access to the Spa outdoor lounge.
-However this is a designated ‘whisper zone’, offering calm space for relaxation after all treatments.
-In the evenings the area may be used as HD cinema, we also organize our private dinners and lectures in there.
+Please note this is a designated ‘whisper zone’, offering calm space for relaxation after all treatments.
+In the evenings the area may be used for Movie Nights, lectures or private dinners.

 What if I have special health considerations?